How Much Does UK Clothing Manufacturing Cost

 What Drives UK Clothing Manufacturing Costs

-Labour is the single largest variable cost in UK domestic production — and it is rising faster than offshore equivalents.
-This is not a reason to avoid UK manufacturing.
-It is a reason to build your budget with current labour rates, not with figures from two years ago.
+Labour is the single largest variable cost in UK domestic production, and it’s rising faster than offshore equivalents.
+That’s not a reason to avoid UK manufacturing.
+It’s a reason to build your budget on current labour rates, not figures from two years ago.

-Four factors determine your unit cost more than any other:
+Four factors determine your unit cost more than anything else.

 Garment complexity.
 A plain jersey t-shirt requires 8–12 minutes of Standard Minute Value (SMV) to cut and sew.
 A structured jacket with lining, interfacing, and multiple panels requires 60–90 minutes.
-At £12.71 per hour, the labour difference between those two garments is approximately £9–£15 per unit before any other cost is applied.
+At £12.71 per hour, the labour difference between those two garments runs roughly £9–£15 per unit before any other cost is applied.

 Volume per style per colourway.
 UK factories price on volume tiers.
-The unit cost at 50 pieces per style is typically 30–50% higher than at 200 pieces, because setup time (lay planning, marker making, machine calibration) is amortised across fewer units at low quantities.
+Unit cost at 50 pieces per style typically runs 25–40% higher than at 200 pieces, because setup time — lay planning, marker making, machine calibration — gets spread across fewer units at low quantities.

 Production model.
-CMT requires you to supply cut fabric and patterns.
-Full-service requires the factory to source fabric and develop patterns.
-Full-service costs more per unit but eliminates your logistical management burden.
+CMT means you supply cut fabric and patterns.
+Full-service means the factory sources fabric and develops patterns.
+Full-service costs more per unit but removes your logistical management burden.
 For brands producing under 300 units per style, the hidden costs of CMT logistics — fabric shipping, trim sourcing, pattern development commissioned separately — often make full-service the more cost-effective total model.
+If you’re still deciding which model fits your brand, our how to choose a UK clothing manufacturer guide covers the compatibility check in detail.

 Fabric specification.
-Fabric is typically the largest single cost component, often 40–60% of the total unit cost for basics.
-The grade, GSM, composition, and sourcing lead time all affect both price and production scheduling.
+Fabric is typically the largest single cost component — often 40–60% of total unit cost for basics.
+Grade, GSM, composition, and sourcing lead time all affect price and production scheduling.

 2026 UK CMT Cost Benchmarks by Garment Type